When should I start?

 Many people associate estate planning as something they need to do later in life, after they retire or the kids are grown.
 But regardless of your age, we believe putting an estate strategy in place is an important step to help make sure your family, financial and medical affairs are taken care of if something were to happen to you.

-And your financial advisor can help by walking you through the process, helping prioritize your goals and working to coordinate your team of tax and legal professionals.
+And your financial advisor can help by walking you through the process, helping prioritize your goals and coordinating with your team of tax and legal professionals.

 Considerations to make while planning your estate